sndpgm/analytics-sandbox/_sources/api/sandbox/tsa/sarimax/index.rst

                   - 'ncg' for Newton-conjugate gradient
-                  - 'basinhopping' for global basin-hopping solver The explicit arguments in ``fit`` are passed to the solver, with the exception of the basin-hopping solver.
+                  - 'basinhopping' for global basin-hopping solver The explicit arguments in ``fit`` are passed to the solver, except for the basin-hopping solver.
 Each solver has several optional arguments that are not the same across solvers.
 These can be passed as **fit_kwargs
    :type method: str, optional